Fort of São Julião da Barra: History

-At the beginning of the Portuguese Restoration War (1640-1668), the fort suffered its second siege, by troops loyal to the Duke of Braganza, who became King John IV of Portugal in 1640.
+At the beginning of the Portuguese Restoration War (1640–1668), the fort suffered its second siege, by troops loyal to the Duke of Braganza, who went on to become King John IV of Portugal.
 Under his reign further repair works were carried out to the fort including construction of barracks and lodgings for the garrison and further defences against attack from the land.
 Further improvements were implemented in 1751 but in 1755 the fort suffered damage as a result of the Lisbon Earthquake, the most serious being the collapse of the lighthouse tower in the centre of the square.
 The lighthouse resumed operation in 1761.

-At the beginning of the Peninsular War French Napoleonic troops under the command of General Jean-Andoche Junot reached the limits of Lisbon on November 30, 1807.
+At the beginning of the Peninsular War, French troops under the command of General Jean-Andoche Junot reached the limits of Lisbon on 30 November 1807.
 The fort was transformed into barracks for the French occupation troops under the command of General Jean-Pierre Travot, while the bar of the Tagus River was blocked by the British navy in support of the Portuguese.
 The fort passed into British hands following the Sintra Convention, on 2 September 1808.
 In 1809 it was earmarked as the evacuation point for British troops under the command of Arthur Wellesley, 1st Duke of Wellington in the event that British and Portuguese troops were unable to repel a further French invasion.
 The fort was protected by a series of military works constructed under Wellington's orders and collectively known as the third line of the Lines of Torres Vedras.
 In 1831, during the Portuguese Civil War (1828-1834), it was the target of artillery fire from the French fleet under the command of Admiral Albin Roussin.

 On 22 August 1951, São Julião ceased to be a military fortification and was adapted for the reception of members of the government and accommodation for illustrious visitors.
 It was used for the reception of General Dwight D. Eisenhower in 1951 and Field Marshal Montgomery in 1952.
-The German Chancellor, Angela Merkel, was hosted at the fort in November, 2012.
+The German Chancellor, Angela Merkel, was hosted at the fort in November 2012.